 Lumiere Recovery Approach

-Lumiere Healing Centers know that recovery requires a holistic approach—from detox to addiction counseling, our team of highly experienced individuals has guided many people towards recovery.
+Lumiere Healing Centers know that recovery requires a holistic approach—from detox to addiction counseling, our team of highly experienced individuals known for the best alcohol rehab has guided many people towards recovery.
 We are personally invested in the recovery and guidance of all of our patients.
 If you or a loved one is in the grips of addiction and are seeking not just a recovery facility, but an emotional support system as well, visit our contact page or give us a call at (513)-909-2225 to get started on the road to recovery today.